Nonstationary Gaussian Process Surrogates: Divide-and-conquer

 Divide-and-conquer GPs first partition the input space into $k$ disjoint regions, i.e., $\mathbb{R}^d = \cup_{i=1}^k P_i$ with $\cap_{i=1}^k P_i = \emptyset$, and deploy (usually independent) stationary GPs on each element of the partition.
 Let $n_i \subset 1, \dots, n$ denote the indices of the training data that fall in partition $P_i$, such that $X_{n_i} \in P_i$.
 A partitioned zero-mean GP prior is then

 Predictive locations are categorized into the existing partitions $X_{p_i} \in P_i$, with independent posterior predictions following Eq.~(\ref{eq:gppred}), but with subscripts $p \rightarrow p_i$ and $n \rightarrow n_i$ for each $i = 1,\dots,k$.
 Each GP component uses a stationary covariance kernel $\boldsymbol{\Sigma}^{(i)}(\cdot)$ following Eq.~(\ref{eq:kernel}) or variations thereof.
-Here, the superscript $(i)$ denotes the fact that the kernels on each partition may be parameterized disparately, or have different values for kernel hyperparameters -- this is the key to driving non-stationary flexibility.
+Here, the superscript $(i)$ denotes the fact that the kernels on each partition may be parameterized disparately, or have different values for kernel hyperparameters -- this is the key to driving nonstationary flexibility.
 The pivotal modeling decision then becomes the choice of partitioning scheme, creating a patchwork of fits in the input space.

 Motivated by ML applications to regression problems, \cite{rasmussen2001infinite} first deployed divide-and-conquer GPs with the divisions defined by a Dirichlet process (DP).
 Unknown quantities, including group assignments, DP concentration parameter, and covariance hyperparameters for each GP component, were inferred using MCMC in a Gibbs framework.
-The heftiness of this ``infinite mixture'' of GPs comes with a steep computational price tag.
+This ``infinite mixture'' of GPs strains tractability except for the smallest problems.
 The DP is perhaps too flexible, and may be the reason why the empirical comparisons of this work were limited to a one-dimensional illustrative example.
 Focusing on spatial applications in two dimensions, \cite{kim2005analyzing} later proposed a ``piecewise GP'' where the partitions are defined from a Voronoi tesselation.
 Again, Bayesian MCMC over the partitions (tesselations in this case) was required.
 While the Voronoi tesselations with curved edges provide a flexible partitioning scheme, they present a challenge to extrapolate into higher dimensions.
+However, there has been some good recent work toward that end \citep{pope2021gaussian}.